renderedtext/ruby-101/README.md

 * Method whose name ends with an exclamation mark `!`, e.g.
   `String.downcase!`, modifies the state variables of the object and returns `nil`, be careful!
+* `alias` assigns another name for a method, e.g. `alias new old`, and `undef` cancels a method's definition, e.g. `undef new`; these can be used only outside a method's code block

 ## Syntax rules